josdejong/mathjs/docs/datatypes/units.md

 will determine the best fitting prefix for the unit.
 See the [Format](../reference/functions/format.md) page for available options.

+### unit.toBest(unitList, options)
+Converts a unit to the most appropriate display unit by choosing from the list of passed units (unitList) or doing it automatically if no list is passed.
+It also accepts options.
+At the moment, the only available one is offset which is used for a better prefix calculation

 ### unit.fromJSON(json)
 Revive a unit from a JSON object.
 Accepts
 An object `{mathjs: 'Unit', value: number, unit: string, fixPrefix: boolean}`,